ShootingKing-AM/Obsidian_to_Anki_wiki/Config.md

 # Added Media
 This section is reserved for the script to keep track of what media files it has added.
 You can clear this by running the script with the `-m` flag.

+In a future update, I'll move this out to a dedicated 'data' file.